 Celina Grace Grace writes the Asharton Manor Mystery Series.
 This series takes place at Asharton Manor, an English estate.
 The series is a little different in that it is a series of novella-length books.
 Another aspect of the series that makes it different is that all of the mysteries take place in Asharton Manor during different years.
 The second novella takes place twenty years after the first, after WWII, when the manor has become a home for convalescing.
 Grace also writes the British Kate Redman Mystery Series.

-Margaret Grace (aka Camille Minichino, Ada Madison, & Jean Flowers) Grace writes the Miniature Mystery Series – a series set amidst dollhouses and miniature settings, featuring Geraldine Porter as its sleuth.
+Margaret Grace (aka Camille Minichino, Ada Madison, Jean Flowers, & Elizabeth Logan) Grace writes the Miniature Mystery Series – a series set amidst dollhouses and miniature settings, featuring Geraldine Porter as its sleuth.
 As Minichino she writes the Periodic Table Mystery Series – a series about a physicist/sleuth.
 Minichino happens to be a physicist, which comes in pretty handy for her main character!
 As Madison, she writes the Sophie Knowles Mystery Series – which features a college mathematics professor/beader/sleuth.
 And as Flowers, she writes the Postmistress Mystery Series, which features Postmistress Cassie Miller.
+As Logan she writes the Alaskan Diner Mystery Series, which stars chef Charlotte “Charlie Cooke”, returning to her home town of Elkview, Alaska, to take over her mother’s diner.

 Nancy Grace worked in Atlanta in the District Attorney’s office.
 From there, she joined the Court TV channel, which then led her to HLN, where she has her own show on which she discusses headline crimes and trials.
 She writes the Hailey Dean Mystery Series.
 Hailey Dean is a sleuth with a rather similar background as Nancy Grace!